BlenderCN-Org/UnityCustom3rdPartyToolsLocations/README.md

 - Clone the repo
 - Open `UnityCustom3rdPartyToolsLocations.sln`
 - Build the project for x64 Release
-- Copy the plugin DLL from `UnityCustom3rdPartyToolsLocations\Release\UnityCustom3rdPartyToolsLocationsPlugin.dll` into your Unity project
+- Copy the DLL and meta from the folder `PackageTemplate` into your Unity project

 ## License